syncfusion-content/xamarin-docs/Xamarin/Essential-Barcode/Getting-Started.md

 WinPhone\Syncfusion.SfBarcode.XForms.WinPhone.dll

-> Note: Essential Barcode for Xamarin is compatible with Xamarin.
+N> Essential Barcode for Xamarin is compatible with Xamarin.
 Forms 1.3.4.6332.

 Currently an additional step is required for Windows Phone and iOS projects.
 Create an instance of the Barcode custom renderer as mentioned.